 Zoom can be used via a web app or a desktop version as well.
 Users receive a Personal Meeting ID with which a call can start at any time.
 This way you can start a meeting without a lot of planning, but when it comes to security, a unique meeting ID is a better option (especially now, because that personal ID is no longer displayed in the app, so people can’t take screenshots).
 Calls can also be password protected.

 Zoom calls can link to calendars, including Google Calendar, iCal and Microsoft Outlook.
 Scheduled calls automatically end up in your schedule.
 Furthermore, participants can participate by phone, for which administrators can choose which dial-in numbers should be displayed for which countries.
 With a Pro account, there is the possibility to require participants to register for a call.
 A short survey is completed before they take part, which is very useful for webinars or online events.

 Zoom has a free version, a Pro version for 14 euros per host per month and a Business version for 18.99 euros, for at least 10 users, with more features than the Pro version.
 There is also an Enterprise version, for the same price as Business.
 This version requires a minimum of 100 users, and it has, in turn, more features than the Business version.

 For companies using G Suite or Office 365, Google Meet/Chat and Microsoft Teams, respectively, are clearly the best choice.
 The functionality is not limited to video conferencing only, and there are no additional costs.
-On the other side of the playing field, you will find BlueJeans and Zoom, where Zoom is currently not recommended for privacy reasons.
-If these problems are addressed, then Zoom really does have the most extensive functions.
+On the other side of the playing field, you will find BlueJeans and Zoom, where Zoom has the most extensive feature set.
 Approximately in the middle of the spectrum, we find Webex, which is not part of an office suite.
 It is, however, a good choice if your business is already using Cisco solutions.
 Moreover, expansion to Webex Teams is possible when more collaboration functions are needed.